Bleuje/variations-combinator/README.md

 ## Other

 Feel free to contribute or share your results.
-Possible future work is to release this as executables.

 Thank you generateme for the inspiration.

+Possible future work :

+- release as executables
+- branch without gamepad code